The large scale structure formation in an expanding universe: Mean field theory of clustering phase transition

+So, in our case, critical temperature changes from $T_{c}$ to ${T_{c}}^{\prime}$.
+It may be noted that this critical temperature depends on $b_v$, and hence on the extended structure of galaxies.
+The critical temperature represents the phase transition from a homogeneous phase to a clustered phase.

-Corresponding to a mean field theory in the region of a first order phase transition, Landau free energy $\psi$ must have two minima at volume $v_{1}$ and $ v_{2}$.
-The two conditions to be satisfied
+Corresponding to a mean field theory in the region of a first order phase transition, Landau free energy $\psi$ must have two minima at volume $v_{1}$ and $v_{2}$.
+The two conditions (continuity of functions and their derivatives) have to be satisfied as